 Campaign types

-VOXO Pharmacy supports three campaign types.
+VOXO Pharmacy supports five campaign types.
 The campaign type determines the message delivered to patients and the response options they receive.| Campaign type | Purpose |

 |---|---|

-| Pickup Refill | Notifies patients that a prescription is ready to pick up.
+| Pickup Reminder | Notifies patients that a prescription is ready to pick up.
 The patient can confirm they will pick it up, decline, or request a transfer to the pharmacy. |

 | Refill Reminder | Reminds patients to refill a prescription before it runs out.
 Useful for maintenance medications or patients who may forget to request refills on time. |